Tools, Services & Research

 Data can be overwhelming.
 Even if you have good data, it’s often hard to act on them.
 So we’re developing tools and services and conducting research that will make it easier.
 All of this work is happening as we speak, so consider this just a preview of what’s to come.

 The right tool can be the difference between data that change lives and data that just sit around.
 So in addition to our Data Portal, we’re developing stand-alone tools tailored to the needs of specific stakeholders.

-Currently, we’re prototyping a “Community Transparency Portal” in Yolo County, California, that will let prosecutors share specific data points with their communities, track progress on signature goals like increasing diversions, and track cost savings and historic trends.
+Commons is a co-created space for the community, police, prosecutors, and courts to make criminal justice data transparent & shared goals public.
+Our pilot site in Yolo County, California will let prosecutors share specific data points with their communities, track progress on signature goals like increasing diversions, and track cost savings and historic trends.

 There’s a lot of work to be done around understanding data, improving data collection and recording, and just getting the criminal justice system up to speed with other civic institutions that routinely use data to self-monitor.
 We offer services that can help like: